aawilliams85/pymeu/README.md

 ## Acknowledgements

-**dmroeder** for pylogix, inspiring the creation of this tool, python guidance, and various direct contributions for better functionality and compatibility.
+**dmroeder** for pylogix, inspiring the creation of this tool, python guidance, and various direct contributions for better functionality and compatibility.<br>
 **ottowayi** for pycomm3 and various CIP reference materials.